 At the time our friends had just come back from a festive trip to Disneyland Paris.
 This was a Disney park Helen and I had both visited previously with our parents when we were younger and so we decided that a trip to Paris was in order.

-We scheduled the trip around the cheapest time to visit Disney around the festive period (which just so happened to also be the last couple of days of the Autumn school holidays for the kids – a bargain price during the school holidays is a first for us!) and booked to stay at the Hotel Cheyenne Disneyland Paris for four nights.
+We scheduled the trip around the cheapest time to visit Disneyland Paris around the festive period (which just so happened to also be the last couple of days of the Autumn school holidays for the kids – a bargain price during the school holidays is a first for us!) and booked to stay at the Hotel Cheyenne Disneyland Paris for four nights.

 To break down the price of our stay at Hotel Cheyenne Disneyland Paris a little further, we have to explain what we were looking for.